leanprover/lean4/doc/ffi.md

 # Foreign Function Interface

+NOTE: The current interface was designed for internal use in Lean and should be considered **unstable**.
+It will be refined and extended in the future.

 As Lean is written partially in Lean itself and partially in C++, it offers efficient interoperability between the two languages (or rather, between Lean and any language supporting C interfaces).
 This support is however currently limited to transferring Lean data types; in particular, it is not possible yet to pass or return compound data structures such as C `struct`s by value from or to Lean.